A-Nolan/Training_Plan_Creator/README.md

 # Training_Plan_Creator

-This project will automatically generate a weekly Training Plan for my restaurant
+Every week I spend roughly two hours creating a Training Plan for my restaurant.

+The object of the project is to help automate this process and cut it down into only a couple of minutes.

+## Tasks

+- [ ] Task 1